Part-time work can be very beneficial whilst you’re at University

 Admiral – Fancy joining Team Admiral?
 Then let’s go.
 You’re in the right place as this page is the gateway to all the latest vacancies available here.

 Students who are nationals of countries outside the European Economic Area are subject to certain restrictions on the number of hours they can work and on the type of employment they are allowed to take.
-For further information look at Working during your studies available on the UKCISA website.
+For further information look at Can you work? available on the UKCISA website.

 Applying for a National Insurance number